ionelmc/django-easyfilters/README.rst

 Status
 ======

-The library is in a useful state, but not quite 'complete'.
-The main glaring feature omission in nice handling of Decimal fields (or other numeric fields that need to be treated as a continuum of values) to provide range-base selection.

-The internal API of Filter and FilterSet are not firmed up, but are not far from being so.
+The library is in a useful state and is used in production.
 Test coverage is extensive.
 Feedback regarding API or features is very welcome!

 TODO
 ====

-* Automatic range-based filters for DecimalFields - e.g. for prices
-* Ability to specify 'defaults' attribute for FilterSet
+* Possible: ability to specify 'defaults' attribute for FilterSet
 * Allow the automatic 'page' resetting to be customized